-An Alberta freelance journalist reportedly kidnapped in Somalia on the weekend may be in the hands of gunmen in Mogadishu, a friend said Monday.
+Alberta journalist kidnapped in Somalia may be in Mogadishu: friend

 Chris Gelken, a friend of journalist Amanda Lindhout, told CBC News from Beijing that the National Union of Somali Journalists is "fairly convinced" that she is being held captive in a northwest part of the Somali capital.